datadryad/dryad-app/app/views/layouts/_help.html.md

 Required Fields:

 - Title : Title of the dataset.
 Make sure to be as descriptive as possible
-- Author(s) or Data Creator(s) : Name, email address, institutional affliation of main researcher(s) involved in producing the data.
+- Author(s): Name, email address, institutional affliation of main researcher(s) involved in producing the data.
 If you include your [ORCID](http://orcid.org), we will request the ORCID registry auto-populate this publication on your ORCID profile
 - Abstract: Short description of dataset

 Optional Fields (the more you describe your dataset, the wider the reach):